nirmata/kyverno-aws-adapter/docs/getting_started.md

     name: nirmata-aws-adapter
 ```

-**Note:** Update the myvalues.yaml file as per information specific to your account and cluster
+**Note:** Update the myvalues.yaml file as per information specific to your account and cluster.

 We will install the adapter in nirmata-aws-adapter namespace.
-Create the namespace using ```kubectl create namespace nirmata-aws-adapter```
+Create the namespace using ```kubectl create namespace nirmata-aws-adapter```.

+**Note:** If the IAM Role was created using a different namespace name, then that name should be used instead of "nirmata-aws-adapter" while following the guide to ensure that the adapter is installed in the intended namespace and the IAM Role is associated with the correct namespace.

-Now let's install the Helm chart
+Now let's install the Helm chart.

 ```bash
 helm repo add nirmata-kyverno-aws-adapter https://nirmata.github.io/kyverno-aws-adapter/